2012 Fresno meat plant shooting: Shooting

-At 8:20 a.m. on November 6, 2012, Jones, who was about three hours into his shift, walked out of the deboning room of the plant, telling a female coworker to "be careful."
+At 8:20 a.m., Jones, who was about three hours into his shift, walked out of the deboning room of the plant, telling a female coworker to "be careful."
 He then went to a locker near the men's restroom and retrieved his COP .357 derringer handgun from his backpack.

 From there, he walked to the grinding room, where he pressed his gun against the head of 32-year-old Salvador Diaz and pulled the trigger, killing him.
-Jones then returned to the deboning room and called out to the woman he had warned earlier before fatally shooting Manuel Verdin, 34, in the back of the head.
+Jones then returned to the deboning room and called out to the woman he had warned earlier before fatally wounding Manuel Verdin, 34, in the back of the head.
 He then shot a 28-year-old coworker in the neck, severely wounding him.
 A 32-year-old female coworker witnessed the shooting and began running west toward the packaging room.
 However, Jones saw her and fired another shot, hitting her in the buttocks.
+The gunshots were muffled by the plant's machinery, along with the workers' protective earwear.
+Due to this, his first three victims were not aware that a shooting was happening.

-He subsequently headed to the Jollibee room.
+He subsequently headed to the Jollibee break room.
 There, he pointed his gun at the head of another coworker and fired, but was out of ammunition.
 So he instead walked through the staging room and outside to Hedges Avenue while reloading his weapon.
 Once he was about 100 yards from his workplace, he shot himself in the head.
 He was pronounced dead at the hospital three hours later.
+Verdin was initially recovered alive in critical condition before dying in the hospital.